graveja0/health-care-markets/README.md

 patterns observed among traditional Medicare patients in 2015.
 In order for a hospital to be included, at least 10 percent of ZIP patients, or at least 10 percent of the hospital’s total FFS Medicare patients, must have been treated.
-These thresholds help trim the data by excluding hospitals that treated only a handful of patients from the geographic area.
+These cutoff thresholds are not required for the approach, but aid in visualization for this example because they trim the data to avoid plotting the hundreds of hospitals that treated only a 1 or 2 patients from the example ZIP codes.

 Also note that the hospital plotted in red is St. Joseph’s hospital, a 146 bed hospital that closed on March 11, 2016.
 We will (eventually) use